stanly363/Royale-RL-A-Reinforcement-Learning-Agent/README.md

 ## How to Run the Bot

-Once the setup is complete, ensure the Clash Royale emulator is running and visible on your screen.
+Once the setup is complete, ensure the Clash Royale blue stacks emulator is running and fullscreened or windowed fullscreened and also visible on your screen.
+(Also ensure the player is on the page with the battle button)

 Then, simply run the main script from your activated virtual environment:
 ```bash